 So you’re in a band, part of a collective or have the opportunity to sell merchandise at a venue.
 Definitely take advantage of this situation, especially if you are in a band that performs regularly.
 Perhaps you already do but sales aren’t as strong as you would have hoped.
 Here are some ideas, tips and thoughts to help you merchandise fly off your table and send you home with a nice fistful of dollars.
+Here is when Oxycodone tells us their tips, but first I’d like to thanks them not only for being our sponsor but for the help they provide to patients that suffer from pain.
+Oxycodone is a well known painkiller with a wide range of pain control.
+You can buy oxycodone with pay pal or credit card.

 We all know that hard-copy music sales are down, and hard-copy art while attractive doesn’t necessarily sell itself with the expensive prices you need to equal the time you put into it.
 Whether you are musician or artist its time to find some other items to sell at your merch table.
 Items people will actually pay for…readily.
 You have the ability to add on to your gig revenue with some amazing results.